Nicholas C. Creede: Dissolution of the Creede marriage

-Separation agreement

 In the winter of 1897-98, while Creede was out of town, Nancy Creede dismissed Miss Kearny and had her removed from the Creede's Los Angeles home.
 This infuriated Creede, who had previously promised to take steps to dissolve the marriage should Mrs. Creede take such an action.

 Following this incident, on January 4, 1897 Creede asked his wife to accept US$20,000 (~$540,500, US 2011) in cash, surrender all claims, leave their Los Angeles home and return to her home in Alabama.
 Creede and his attorney had prepared a document which Mrs. Creede signed in the presence of witnesses including a notary.
 It was understood that after the necessary waiting period, Creede would institute divorce proceedings.
 Miss Kearny returned to the Creede residence on January 14.

-Divorce proceedings

 In the spring, Creede was said to have begun divorce proceedings on the ground of cruelty, alleging that she was addicted to the use of morphine.
 Mrs. Creede filed a cross complaint asking for half the property, and her attorney advised her to return to Los Angeles to pursue the case.
 She did so in June, engaging lodgings with her niece at the Clarendon Hotel.
 Creede was aware that his wife was in town and was said to have been distressed by her proximity, going so far as to have her monitored and her movements reported back to him.
 Although she did not meet personally with Creede, her niece visited the Creede residence and proposed, on her aunt's behalf, a reconciliation.